c2997108/lastwasm/web/README.md

 --bits=4 -R00 -uNEAR -w1 -W1 -S1 -C1 -v
 ```

-Search options are passed to compiled `lastal` after forcing `-f TAB`.
+Search options are passed to compiled `lastal` after forcing `-f TAB` and adding
+`-i 64M` unless the user supplied another batch size.
+The Threads field controls
+LAST's pthread count and is capped by the number of query FASTA records.
+If
+COOP/COEP is active, all pthreads share one WASM linear memory and one database
+copy; otherwise the page uses the higher-memory asm.js worker-pool fallback.
 The
-Workers field controls the Web Worker pool size.
-The requested worker count is
-capped by the number of query FASTA records; a single query record stays on one
-search worker to preserve LAST's query-level behavior.
-If COOP/COEP is active,
-search workers use the WASM runtime; otherwise they use the asm.js runtime.
-The UI shows elapsed time and an approximate remaining time.
-The first run
+UI shows elapsed time and an approximate remaining time, using a small
-estimates after worker completions are observed; later runs also use a small
-browser-local timing model from previous runs.
+browser-local timing model from previous runs when available.

 ## Regression

 `npm run test:web` generates a fresh TAB baseline with the Node WASM CLI and
-compares it byte-for-byte with an 8-worker browser search.
+compares it byte-for-byte with an 8-thread browser search.
 This verifies
 algorithmic parity without a stored fixture or input-specific output path.

+`npm run test:pthread` compares one-thread and eight-thread execution in a
+single WASM instance and checks renderer CPU time, speedup, pthread concurrency,
+and output line counts.